-TECHNICAL ISSUE WITH THE UAS Level of integrity TECHNICAL ISSUE W Low Medium High OSO #07 emote crew ensures that the UAS is in a condition for safe operation and conforms to the approved ConOps.
-Inspection of the Criteria The remote crew ensures that the UAS is in a UAS (product inspection) to Comments The distinction between a low, a medium ar ad a high loval of robustness for this critorion i s achieved through the level of assurance ensure consistency (see the table below).
-The distinction between a low, a medium and a high level of robustness for this criterion is achieved through with the ConOps (see the tuble below).
+- TECHNICAL ISSUE WITH THE UAS Level of integrity ECHINICAL ISSUE WI IN THE UAS Low Medium High С)SO #07 Ir nspection of the Criteria The remote crew ensures that the UAS is in a condition for safe operation and conforms to the approved ConOps.
+1 U JAS (product ir nspection) to 1 The distinction between a low, a medium ar and a high level of robustness for this criterion is achieved through the level of assurance e nsure consistency Comments ia a mgn level of robustness for this criterion i s achieved through the level of assurance N vith the ConOps (see the table below).

-Level of assurance
+TECHNICAL ISSUE Level of assurance

 TECHNICAL ISSUE WITH THE UAS Low Medium High

 OSO #07 Inspection of Criterion #1 (Procedures) Product inspection is documented and accounts for the manufacturer's recommendations if available.
 Same as low.
 In addition, the product inspection is documented using checklists.
 Same as medium.
 In addition, the product inspection is validated by a competent third party.

-the the UAS Comments N/A N/A N/A
+the UAS Comments N/A N/A N/A

 (product inspection) to ensure consistency with the Criterion #2 (Training) The remote crew is trained to perform the product inspection, and that training is self-declared (with evidence available). (a) A training syllabus including a product inspection procedure is available. (b) The UAS operator provides competency-based, theoretical and practical training.
 A competent third party: (a) validates the training syllabus; and (b) verifies the remote crew competencies.

 ConOps Comments N/A N/A N/A

-OSOs related to operational procedures 1.3
+1.3 OSOs related to operational procedures

-OPERATIONAL PROCEDURES Level of integrity
+ODERATIONA Level of integrity

-Low Low Medium
+OPERATIONAL PROCEDURES Low Medium High

-OSO #08, OSO #11, OSO #14 and OSO #21 Criterion #1 (Procedure definition) Flight planning; Pre- and post-flight inspections; Procedures to evaluate the environmenta Procedures to cope with unexpected adverse approved for icing conditions); Normal procedures; Contingency procedures (to cope with abuted the environment abuted the environment adverse); Emergency procedures (to cope with environment abuted the environment abuted the environment adverse); Decurrence reporting procedures; and note: normal, contingency and emergency procedures rgency situations); e., real-time evaluation); countered during an operation not
+OSO #08, OSO #11, OSO #14 and OSO #21 Criterion #1 (Procedure definition) Flight planning; Pre- and post-flight inspections; Procedures to evaluate the environmenta Procedures to cope with unexpected adverse operapproved for icing conditions); Normal procedures; Contingency procedures (to cope with abriling operation); Emergency procedures (to cope with emergency procedures; and Note: normal, contingency and emergency procedures; normal situations); rgency situations); e., real-time evaluation); ed during an operation not